 Not combustible.
 Gives off irritating or toxic fumes (or gases) in a fire.

-Wear safety spectacles or eye protection in combination with breathing protection.
+Wear face shield or eye protection in combination with breathing protection.

 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

 Do not eat, drink, or smoke during work.